Ian Randle: Recognition

 His pioneering work was recognized by the government of Jamaica when he was conferred with the Order of Distinction in 2002.
 In 2012 Randle was honoured with a Prince Claus Award from the Netherlands for his contribution to Caribbean intellectual property and for championing independent local publishing and self-representation in other post-colonial contexts.
 Earlier that year, the Caribbean magazine Tallawah included him on the list of most influential Jamaicans.
-In 2013 he received an Honorary Doctor of Laws (LLD) degree from the University of the West Indies, St Augustine campus in Trinidad, for his contribution to Trinidad and Tobago and the Caribbean.
+In 2013, he received an Honorary Doctor of Laws (LLD) degree from the University of the West Indies, St Augustine campus in Trinidad, for his contribution to Trinidad and Tobago and the Caribbean.
 In the same year, he received the Trailblazers Award from the Book Industry Association of Jamaica.

-In March 2019 Randle was announced as the recipient of the Bocas Henry Swanzy Award, which was presented on 5 May 2019 at the NGC Bocas Lit Fest.
+In March 2019, Randle was announced as the recipient of the Bocas Henry Swanzy Award, which was presented on 5 May 2019 at the NGC Bocas Lit Fest in Port of Spain, Trinidad.